zaidalyafeai/curator/README.md

 1. **Programmability and Structured Outputs**: Synthetic data generation is lot more than just using a single prompt -- it involves calling LLMs multiple times and orchestrating control-flow.
 Curator treats structured outputs as first class citizens and helps you design complex pipelines.
 2. **Built-in Performance Optimization**: We often see calling LLMs in loops, or inefficient implementation of multi-threading.
 We have baked in performance optimizations so that you don't need to worry about those!
+3. **A Wide Range of Integration Options**: Connect with any API supported by LiteLLM, save cost through batch APIs, or generate data locally using vLLM or Ollama.
+This versatility allows you to choose the most suitable approach for your specific needs while maintaining consistent performance.
-3. **Intelligent Caching and Fault Recovery**: Given LLM calls can add up in cost and time, failures are undesirable but sometimes unavoidable.
+4. **Intelligent Caching and Fault Recovery**: Given LLM calls can add up in cost and time, failures are undesirable but sometimes unavoidable.
 We cache the LLM requests and responses so that it is easy to recover from a failure.
 Moreover, when working on a multi-stage pipeline, caching of stages makes it easy to iterate.
-4. **Native HuggingFace Dataset Integration**: Work directly on HuggingFace Dataset objects throughout your pipeline.
+5. **Native HuggingFace Dataset Integration**: Work directly on HuggingFace Dataset objects throughout your pipeline.
 Your synthetic data is immediately ready for fine-tuning!
-5. **Interactive Curator Viewer**: Improve and iterate on your prompts using our built-in viewer.
+6. **Interactive Curator Viewer**: Improve and iterate on your prompts using our built-in viewer.
 Inspect LLM requests and responses in real-time, allowing you to iterate and refine your data generation strategy with immediate feedback.

 ## Installation